Johann Philipp Reis: Shortcomings

 Another of his early transmitters was a rough model of the human ear, carved in oak, and provided with a drum which actuated a bent and pivoted lever of platinum, making it open and close a springy contact of platinum foil in the metallic circuit of the current.
 He devised some ten or twelve different forms, each an improvement on its predecessors, which transmitted music fairly well, and even a word or two of speech with more or less fidelity.

-The discovery of the microphone by Professor Hughes has demonstrated the reason of this failure.
+The discovery of the microphone by Professor Hughes has demonstrated the reason for this failure.
 Reis' transmitter was based on interrupting the current, and the spring was intended to close the contact after it had been opened by the shock of a vibration.
 So long as the sound was a musical tone it proved efficient, for a musical tone is a regular succession of vibrations.
 The vibrations of speech are irregular and complicated, and in order to transmit them the current has to be varied in strength without being altogether broken.
 The waves excited in the air by the voice should merely produce corresponding waves in the current.
 In short, the current ought to undulate in sympathy with the oscillations of the air.
 The Reis phone was poor at transmitting articulated speech, but was able to convey the pitch of the sound.

-It appears from the report of Herr von Legat, an inspector with the Royal Prussian Telegraphs, which was published in 1862, Reis was quite aware of this principle, but his instrument was not well adapted to apply it.
+It appears from the report of Herr von Legat, an inspector with the Royal Prussian Telegraphs, which was published in 1862, that Reis was quite aware of this principle, but his instrument was not well adapted to apply it.
 No doubt the platinum contacts he employed in the transmitter behaved to some extent as a crude metal microphone, and hence a few words, especially familiar or expected ones, could be transmitted and distinguished at the other end of the line.
 If Reis' phone was adjusted so the contact points made a "loose metallic contact", they would function much like the later telephone invented by Berliner or the Hughes microphone, one form of which had iron nails in loose contact.
 Thus the Reis phone worked best for speech when it was slightly out of adjustment.